sparkfun/Pokedex/README.md

 Try cloning the entire repository or downloading the zipped archive.
 Several people have reported that downloading the raw files individually yields corrupted models.
 Thanks!

+##Update 7/23/2016

+Okay!
+All that stuff I said yesterday about transitioning to a paid CAD software might have been nonsense!
+I want to try to preserve a free toolchain and while SketchUp Pro may be costly, there is (and I imagine will continue to be) a free version widely available.
+I believe I've found a way to convert the mesh files to IGES format for manufacturing, we'll see if these RFQs come back.

+Anyway, hey!
+I'm trying a new hinge design and new 3D Models have been added in a bunch of fresh formats including STL which you can preview right here on GitHub!!

+Also, don't forget to sign up for the newsletter below if you want bigger updates on a weekly basis (Thursdays, I think...)

 ##Update 7/22/2016

 I apologize for the delay in updating the 3D Models, I'm starting from scratch using a proper CAD software in order to have surface-based models for my manufacturers.
 This will allow me to post a wider variety of formats for those of you who are building your own as well.
 Stay tuned!